The History of Smugglers' Notch

 Mr. Watson, along with his brother Arthur, bought the Smugglers’ Notch Ski Ways, Inc. in the early 1960s and began aggressively to expand both the skiing terrain and uphill ski capacity and simultaneously develop a ski-from-your-doorstep village.

+The development of Smugglers' Notch Resort Village.
 In 1967, the village concept was inaugurated when Morse Mountain, the third of the interconnected mountains, was developed.
-Three interconnected mountains with a village at its base!
-Mr. Watson was seeing his dream come true.
+Three interconnected mountains with a village at the base - Mr. Watson was seeing his dream come true.

 Stanley Snider, an equally successful developer of resort properties, was asked to plan and build the village complex.
 In 1973, he bought the entire Resort.